 Contractual subordination, acceleration and netting mechanisms are frequently used to secure investments.

-SA/SCA.
+Partnership limited by shares (société en commandite par actions) (SCA) and public limited liability companies (Société Anonyme) (SA).
 In principle, an SA or SCA can advance funds, make loans or provide security with a view to the acquisition of its shares by a third party, under the following conditions:

 Transactions must take place under the supervision of the board of directors or the management board (which must issue a specific report), and gain prior approval at a general meeting of shareholders.

 The transaction must be at fair market value, particularly in relation to interest received by the company and in relation to security provided to the company for the loans and advances.

 The credit standing of the third party must be duly investigated.

 The aggregate financial assistance granted must at no point result in the reduction of the net assets below the amount specified in the Luxembourg Act dated 10 August 1915 on commercial companies, as amended (Companies Act).